benhenshaw/rhythm/doc/final.md

 ## Technical Overview
 <!-- Discuss the high-level design and structure of the software. -->
 The project has five major sub-systems, and a core that ties them together.
 These sub-systems are Assets, Audio, Graphics, Memory, and Scenes.
-Each sub-system resides in a single C source file.
+Each sub-system resides in a single C source file, and an additional file -- `main.c` -- ties them together, and defines the program entry point.

 There are two major kinds of assets in this project: bitmap graphics, and PCM audio.
 Graphics are stored using a file format called Portable Arbitrary Map, which contains a brief ASCII text header followed by a block of uncompressed pixel data.
 Audio is stored in a custom file format designed to match the PAM format used for graphics, following the same principal of plain-text header and uncompressed raw data.

 Audio is outputted to the sound hardware via a callback supplied by the platform (initially, the SDL2 library).
 This callback is run on a separate high-priority thread, meaning it is given more CPU time by the OS scheduler.
 In this callback, a custom audio mixer creates a single stream of floating-point PCM data and copies it into the output buffer.
-The mixer holds several separate sounds along with some parameters for how it should be played.
+The mixer holds several separate sounds along with some parameters for how they should be played.

 Graphics, much like sound, is handled by a custom renderer that produces a single final bitmap to be displayed on screen.
 While there is support for some graphical primitive rendering, the core functionality of the renderer is drawing bitmap graphics to the screen.
 These bitmap graphics can be any size, supporting transparency.
 They can also also be animated (composed of several bitmaps), or text, generated from a set of character bitmaps.